 Humber Field Archaeology with the support of Historic England and Hull City Council invite you to the marking out of the walls of the C16th South Blockhouse.

 This will reveal the location, shape and scale of the buried monument.
-Come and learn more about the South Blockhouse, plus discover finds and handle them.
+Come and learn more about the South Blockhouse.

-It coincides with the Council for British Archaeology’s Festival of Archaeology and includes not only the marking out of the exact footprint of the old building, but also the display of some of the items found at a previous dig in the area and information about the South Blockhouse and its role in the defence of Hull from the 16th century onwards.
+It coincides with Heritage Open Days in September and includes the marking out of the exact footprint of the old building, information about the South Blockhouse and its role in the defence of Hull from the 16th century onwards.

 Archaeologists will be on hand to answer questions about the site too, any time between 10am-4pm.